 Working with state departments such as the Department of Managed Health Care and the Department of Insurance, we ensure that regulations written to enact the laws follow the intent of legislation and adequately protect consumers.

-Health Access has been leading on these efforts since we sponsored legislation to create the original HMO Bill of Rights in the 1999, and the Hospital Fair Pricing Act of 2006.
+Health Access has been leading on these efforts, and has sponsored many pieces of patient protection legislation, including bills to create the original HMO Bill of Rights in the 1999, and the Hospital Fair Pricing Act of 2006.
 Major consumer protections in the Affordable Care Act have now led to enhanced protections in other areas such as preventing surprise medical bills and the ability to access care in a timely manner.

 If you have an issue with your health care plan, you can contact the California Department of Managed Care Help Center at 1-888-466-2219.